lwjglgamedev/lwjglbook-bookcontents-leg/chapter9/chapter9.md

 ![Standford Bunny](standford_bunny.png)

-The model likes a little bit strange because we have no textures and there’s no light so we cannot appreciate the volumes but you can check that the model is correctly loaded.
-In the Window class when we set up the OpenGL parameters add this line.
+The model looks a little bit strange because we have no textures and there’s no light so we cannot appreciate the volumes but you can check that the model is correctly loaded.
+In the ```Window``` class when we set up the OpenGL parameters add this line.

 ```java
 glPolygonMode( GL_FRONT_AND_BACK, GL_LINE );